Moving to Dubai

 • Lawyers – To work as a lawyer in Dubai, you need a law degree from a recognized university and pass the Dubai Legal Affairs Department’s licensing exam.

-• Real Estate Agents – To work as a real estate agent in Dubai, you need a license issued by the Dubai Land Department.
+• Real estate agents – To work as a real estate agent in Dubai, you need a license issued by the Dubai Land Department.

-Following procedures you can accompany while moving to Dubai:
+Following procedures, you can accompany while moving to Dubai:

 Moving to Dubai as an entrepreneur can be a great decision due to its thriving economy, business-friendly environment, and tax-free status.
 However, it’s essential to consider the following steps that are required such as:

-Dubai has a competitive job market, and it’s important to research the job opportunities and requirements before you arrive.
+Dubai has a competitive job market, and it’s important to research the job opportunities and requirements before you arrive here.
 You can search for jobs online through job portals or recruitment agencies.
 You can also network with professionals in your field and attend job fairs and career events.
 Once you get the job, then your employer can apply for your residence visa which is valid for two years.

-Getting a Residence Visa in Dubai
+Getting a residence visa in Dubai

 To obtain a residence visa in Dubai from an employer if you are going as an employee.
 Or by a consultancy if you are going as an entrepreneur that will help you start your business here in UAE along with your residence visa.
 You must submit the required documents, such as your Passport, visa application, and medical examination results.
+After getting a residence visa, you may need to obtain:

-Medical Insurance in Dubai
+Medical insurance in Dubai

 Medical insurance is mandatory in Dubai for all residents, including expats.
 After getting your residence visa, you can apply for medical insurance.
 There are many insurance companies in Dubai that offer a wide range of coverage options, from basic to comprehensive.
 You can research the options and choose a plan that meets your needs and budget.

-Car Insurance in Dubai
+Car insurance in Dubai

-Bank Account Opening in Dubai
+Bank account in Dubai

 To open a bank account in Dubai, you must provide your Passport, residence visa, Emirates ID, and salary certificate.
 Many banks in Dubai offer online account openings, so you can start the process before you arrive.
 It’s important to research the available banking options and choose a bank that offers the services and benefits that meet your needs.

-Pet Insurance Dubai
+Pet insurance Dubai

 When selecting a pet insurance policy in Dubai, it is important to consider factors such as the coverage provided, the premium cost, and the insurance company’s reputation.
 Some insurance companies may offer additional benefits, such as a 24-hour veterinary helpline or emergency assistance.
 It is important to note that the premium cost of pet insurance in Dubai may vary based on factors such as the pet’s age, breed, and health condition.